FabriceSalvaire/Patro/doc/sphinx/source/features-all.rst

 * import of SVG pattern (as well as PDF using a conversion tools like |Inkscape|_)
 * digitalisation of patterns acquired with a camera **ACTUALLY NOT RELEASED WITH OPEN SOURCE LICENCE**

 .. note:: Patro is just a core engine actually.
-It doesn't implement a GUI similar to |Valentina|_.
+It doesn't implement a full featured GUI similar to
+          |Valentina|_.

-.. note:: Patro doesn't implement 3D feature actually, like automatic clothe fitting on avatar and tension map.
+.. note:: Patro doesn't implement 3D feature actually, like automatic clothe fitting on avatar and
+          tension map.

 Geometry Engine
 ===============